 - MAWO in Arusha, Tanzania, on a mobile dog clinic for both owned and stray dogs, including vaccinations, deworming, castrations and educational activities.

-- LAPS in Livingstone, Zambia, supporting their dog shelter and outreach activities.
+- ZAWS (Zambezi Animal Welfare Services, previously LAPS) in Livingstone, Zambia, supporting their dog shelter and outreach activities.

 October 2018 – workshop in Tanzania with MAWO, VSF-Sweden and Dr Tino from LSPCA in Malawi.